-If you need an exact copy of a previously filed and processed tax return and all attachments (including Form W-2), you should complete Form 4506 (PDF), Request for Copy of Tax Return, and mail it to the address listed in the instructions, along with a $57.00 fee for each tax return requested.
-The check or money order for the fee should be made payable to the “United States Treasury,” also enter your SSN or EIN and “Form 4506 request” on your check or money order.
-Copies are generally available for returns filed in the current and past six years.
+If you need an exact copy of a previously filed and processed tax return and all attachments (including Form W-2), you should complete Form 4506 (PDF), Request for Copy of Tax Return, and mail it to the address listed in the instructions, along with a $50.00 fee for each tax return requested.
+The check or money order for the fee should be made payable to the "United States Treasury," and should include your SSN or EIN and the notation "Form 4506 request."
+Copies are generally available for returns filed for the current and past six years.
 Copies of jointly filed tax returns may be requested by either spouse and only one signature is required.
-Allow 60 calendar days to receive your copies.
+Allow 75 calendar days to receive your copies.

 Most needs for tax return information can be met with a computer printout of your return information called a "transcript."
 A transcript may be an acceptable substitute for an exact copy of a return by the U.S. Citizenship and Immigration Services and lending agencies for student loans and mortgages.
 A "tax return transcript" will show most line items contained on the return as it was originally filed.
 If you need a statement of your tax account, which shows changes that you or the IRS made after the original return was filed, however, you must request a "tax account transcript."
 Both transcripts are generally available for the current and past three years and are provided free of charge.
 The period in which you will receive the transcript varies from within five to ten business days from the time the IRS receives your request for the tax return or tax account transcript.